manymoments/manymoments.github.io/_posts/2019-12-05-asynchrony-uncommitted-lower-bound.md

 **Lemma 1: Initial Uncommitted (Lemma 2 of FLP85)**: $\mathcal{P}$ has an initial uncommitted configuration.

 Recall that given a configuration $C$ there is a set $M$ of pending messages.
-These are messages that have been sent.
+These are messages that have been sent but not delivered yet.
 For $e \in M$ we write $e=(p,m)$ to denote that party $p$ has been sent a message $m$.
 Given an initial uncommitted configuration our goal will be to build an infinite execution such that:
-1. The sequence is uncommitted: configuration of the infinite execution is uncommitted.
+1. The sequence is uncommitted: every configuration of the infinite execution is uncommitted.
 2. The sequence is fair: every message sent is eventually delivered.

 To prove the theorem we will prove the following Technical Lemma: